Baz00k/resume-generator/README.md

 1. Click on the `Use this template` button to create a new repository from this template
 2. Choose a right template for you from the `layouts` folder and edit `src/pages/+page.mdx` file
 3. Enable GitHub Pages in the settings of your repository
-4. Push your changes to the `master` branch
+4. Push your changes to the `main` branch

 That's it!
 Your resume is now available at `https://<your-github-username>.github.io/<your-repo-name>/`